 - The physical characteristics.

-The ESV Diadem Reference Edition excels at both.
+This ESV Bible review will examine the ESV Diadem Reference Edition that excels at both.
 Here is the ideal partnering of accuracy and resourcefulness with comfort and convenience.

 ESV Diadem Reference Edition

 November 4, 2021

 The Diadem Reference Edition of the English Standard Version presents a comfortable, readable format in a compact-sized cross-referenced Bible.
 This review is based on the hardcover editions released November 4, 2021.
 Leather-bound editions are scheduled to be released in the Spring of 2022.